ellenycc/paintings-scraper/README.md

 # National Gallery Painting Scraper

-A Python script that automates the extraction of painting information from [The National Gallery, London](https://www.nationalgallery.org.uk), using data provided in their public XML sitemap.
+A Python script that automates the extraction of painting information from [The National Gallery, London](https://www.nationalgallery.org.uk), which contributed to a comprehensive database of the Gallery's collection.

 ## Why I Built This